Is That Credit Card Annual Fee Worth It?

 Cards that symbolize prestige and luxury are among the most difficult to compute the dollar worth of the enormous basket of benefits and privileges.
 Typically, such cards are for consumers who value the idea of getting things done rather than their costs.

-One card that has been a popular status symbol is the American Express Platinum Card, which charges an annual fee of $450.
+One card that has been a popular status symbol is the Platinum Card® from American Express, which charges an annual fee of $450.

 The card advertises 10 points per dollar on purchases made through partnering merchants, 2 points per dollar on travel booked online, and 1 point per dollar on everything else.
 An unremarkable rewards structure to say the least.